j178/leetgo/README.md

 ---

-** This project is in its early development stage, anything are subtle to change. **
+**This project is in its early development stage, and anything is likely to change.**

 ## Main features